-The offshore accident lawyers at Blass Law have the experience and expertise to navigate the complicated framework of maritime law and get you the maximum compensation for your injuries.
-If you have suffered injuries while offshore, call (713) 225-1900 for a confidential case evaluation or request an appointment online.
+The Houston personal injury lawyers at Blass Law have the experience and expertise to navigate the complicated framework of maritime law and get you the maximum compensation for your injuries.
+If you have suffered injuries while offshore, request an appointment online for a confidential case evaluation.

-For a free legal consultation with a maritime and admiralty accident lawyer serving Houston, call 713-225-1900
+For a legal consultation with a maritime and admiralty accident lawyer serving Houston, call 713-225-1900

 Maritime Accidents and Injuries

 Maritime accidents encompass far more scenarios than a sinking ship or collision between two boats.
 The types of injuries that may result from a maritime accident can range from broken bones and soft tissue injuries, to certain types of cancers, traumatic brain injury, repetitive use injuries, and accidental drownings.